YXTang03/UCL_Drug_Design_Notebook/0929_cloning_and_expression/Design an Expression Construct.md

 ![alt text](image-2.png)

-Note that, entries start with accession *NM_* indicate that they are mRNA.
+Note that, entries start with accession *NM_* indicate that they are mRNAs.
 The whole sequence structures in these entries can be represented in the following figure:

 ![alt text](image-3.png)